wjordan/code-dot-org/STYLEGUIDE.md

       on a case by case basis.)

     - Server-side configuration information that needs to be shared with Javascript code should be put in `app_options`.
-The standard templates include a script tag which assigns app_options to a Javascript variable so that it as accessible from JS.
+Our templates include a script tag which assigns app_options to a Javascript variable so that it as accessible from JS.